taljacob2/nand2tetris_HardwareSimulator3.0/README.md

 - This version is a remaster for HardwareSimulator version 2.5 [2005].
-- Version 3.0 [2021] is providen for better experience, and holds new features.
+- Version 3.0 [2021] is provided for better experience, and holds new features.

 _______
 ## New Features: